 The footpaths around Rutland Water provide an excellent platform from which to view an abundance of wildlife.
 Make sure you bring a pair of binoculars or, alternatively, join one of the guided walks on offer from Anglian Water Birdwatching Centre, where an experienced warden will guide you around the nature reserve.
 For more information contact the Rutland Water Visitor Centre on 01780 686800.

 In addition to Rutland Water, there are many other Nature Reserves around the county:

 Bloody Oaks Quarry | Ketton Quarry | Merry’s Meadow | Prior’s Coppice

-The internationally acclaimed Birdfair takes place during the third weekend in August at Egleton, and attracts over 20,000 visitors each year.
-Visitors come to listen to celebrity seminars (regulars include Chris Packham, Simon King, Mike Dilger and Nick Baker), learn about global bird conservation, enjoy pond dipping, natural history and wildlife art.
+The internationally acclaimed Global Birdfair attracts people far and wide.
+Visitors come to listen to seminars, learn about global bird conservation, enjoy natural history and wildlife art.

 Places to Visit

 Rutland Falconry and Owl Centre, near Burley-on-the-Hill, is set in 42 acres of unspoilt woodland and has over 90 birds on site, including owls, hawks, falcons, buzzards and even vultures.
 Some of the birds can be handled whilst others prefer to fly for visitors.
 Rutland Falconry and Owl Centre is open 7 days a week from 10am until late in the summer and closes earlier during the winter.